|Death: ||Feb. 8, 1916|

 Coal Miner; Survivor of Shiloh, Donelson

 Born as Francis REED, he served in the Union Army under that name for 19 months during the Civil War.
+He served in Co.
+K, 8th Reg., IL Vol., an infantry unit.
 He deserted after having been in the battles of Donelson and Shiloh.
 After deserting, he changed his name to Tom Doyle and lived out the rest of his life under his created name.

 His first language was French.
 He was illiterate, and his English was never the best.